Letting Off Steam before Finals

 Mention Spring Break to most parents and immediate visions of lawless partying comes to mind.
 I get it.
 I grew up in Fort Lauderdale, the original Spring Break destination.
 As a high school student, my friends and I would drive up and down “The Strip” watching all of the college kids dancing, sunbathing and letting loose.
 When we were finally in college, we spent our days at the beach and our nights on The Strip.

-Spring Break is February 29th through March 7th.
-While parents are looking forward to some time with our students, they may have other plans.
-Just thought I would give you the heads up.
-It is not uncommon for students to go away with their friends for Spring Break.
+UF Spring Break this year is February 29th through March 8th.
+While we parents might be looking forward to some time with our students, they may — well, probably do — have other plans.
+I just thought I would give you that heads up; it’s not uncommon for students to go away with their friends for Spring Break.
 For those of you who have students living (and wanting to remain) on-campus, it’s also good to know that dorms stay open during Spring Break.
 Gainesville is still Florida, after all; there is no snowy winter from which to make the great escape.
 Parking is lifted for certain lots.
-Click here for which areas have lifted restrictions.
+Click here to see which areas have lifted restrictions.

-Like myself, mention Spring Break to other parents and you are bound to get arguments from both sides; parents who would not allow their kids to go off to a spring break destination in the States (think Panama City, Key West, Daytona Beach, South Padre Island) let alone a foreign country (Bahamas, Bimini, Dominican Republic, a cruise to almost any warm-weather climate) and parents who remember (or sort of hazily remember) their Spring Breaks (well maybe not all actually remember their spring break) and want their kids to have the freedom to enjoy the same experience.
-Last year, my daughter brought up going to Bimini on Spring Break in November.
-Some students will sign up with a Spring Break company that the group they want to travel with, and that conversation starts well in advance of spring.
+Mention Spring Break to other parents and you are bound to get arguments from both sides: parents who would not allow their kids to go off to a spring break destination in the States (think Panama City, Key West, Daytona Beach, South Padre Island) let alone a foreign country (Bahamas, Bimini, Dominican Republic, a cruise to almost any warm-weather climate) versus parents who remember (or sort of hazily remember) their Spring Breaks and want their kids to have the freedom to enjoy the same experience.
+Last November, my daughter brought up going to Bimini on Spring Break.
+So, yeah, that conversation.
+Some students will want to sign up with a Spring Break company being used by the group they want to travel with, and that conversation starts well in advance of spring.